Adil Mezgour

-Adil Mezgour (born 11 March 1983) is a Moroccan footballer who plays for S.C.
-Faetano.
+Adil Mezgour (born 11 March 1983) is a Moroccan former footballer who played as a forward.
 He spent entire professional career in Italy.

-Biography
+Career

 Early career

-Born in Casablanca, Morocco Mezgour started his career with an amateur team in Sala Bolognese, Emilia–Romagna in 1999.
+Born in Casablanca, Morocco, Mezgour started his career with an amateur team in Sala Bolognese, Emilia–Romagna in 1999.
 He then left for a team in Anzola dell'Emilia.
 Since 2002 he played for Virtus Castelfranco at Eccellenza Emilia–Romagna and won promotion to Serie D in 2004.

 Lega Pro

 In 2008, he left Castelfranco Emilia and signed by another Emilia–Romagna team Bellaria – Igea Marina on free transfer.
 He played 17 Seconda Divisione matches before left for Cassino, of Group C of Seconda Divisione.
 He played 45 league matches for the Lazio team until the club was expelled from the professional league due to its financial difficulties.

 In July 2010, he was signed by Savona and a year later joined to U.S.D.
 Sestri Levante 1919.